An AEPi executive is involved in a group that took part in the pro-Trump DC rally. He has no regrets. - Jewish Telegraphic Agency

-(JTA) — An executive at the national Jewish fraternity AEPi did not express regret about being affiliated with a campus organization that took part in the pro-Trump rally that led to the insurrection at the Capitol.
+(JTA) — An executive at the national Jewish fraternity AEPi did not express regret about being affiliated with a campus organization that took part in the pro-Donald Trump rally that led to the insurrection at the Capitol.

 The fraternity appears to take no issue with the affiliation either.